Valefant/Addict/README.md

     "pair"  to Pair('a', 'z')
 )

-container.bind(Foo::class, FooImpl::class, props)
+container.bind<Foo, FooImpl>(props)
 ```
 The properties for the ``FooImpl`` are provided by the ``props`` map.
-Default class values don't need to be provided but they can be overwritten if you like.
+Default constructor values don't need to be provided but they can be overwritten if you like.

 ### Lifecycle
 Addict provides an interface [Lifecycle](src/main/kotlin/addict/Lifecycle.kt)